Opiuthereal/CinemaTicket/README.md

 # README Project Cinema Ticket Selling - Android Studio
+Warning: The project can no longer be tested because the database has been shut down to avoid unnecessary resource usage.

 By Opiuthereal and Codastic25 (https://github.com/Codastic25)
 Big thanks to our teacher Qiong liu (https://github.com/evesiphus)